TaygaHoshi/tt-project/INTRODUCTION.md

 <https://paratic.com/turk-mitolojisi/> (Turkish)

 # Contact Me
 You can contact me through Github or Discord.
 My Discord username is taygahoshi.
-Additionally, you can fill this form to send feedback directly to me: <https://forms.gle/7NwTYqGUWpBfBWNg8>

-Do not contact anyone else in the "Credits & Contributors" section.

 # Credits & Contributors
+Do not contact anyone other than me in the "Credits & Contributors" section.
 ```
 Project owner   : TaygaHoshi
 Special thanks  : oddspelunker